Month: June 2015

 Virginia City was founded by William Fairweather back in 1862 when he and a group of his buddies found gold in Alder Gulch.
 Within a few months of the first person finding gold, over 10,000 gold miners flooded into the 14 mile stretch of land seeking their own claims.
 The town drew prospectors, but also drew merchants and outlaws.
 Every social and economic class was represented in Virginia City.
 While it all sounds exciting, human comforts were few and far between.

 Here’s a picture of some original buildings along the main stretch in Virginia City.
 Most of them are kind of like a museum where you can walk into the doorway and stand to look at the display.
 The old buildings line a board sidewalk that is mostly original to the town.
+I’ll admit…it was kind of neat to imagine the cowboys and miners and their families all walking the board sidewalks, living their lives on this huge adventure they’d decided to go on.

 We drove around and found the exact location Mr. Fairweather found the first gold in the area.
 There was actually someone panning for gold in the creek!

+There’s a little train that runs between Virginia City and Nevada City.
 It’s a 25 minute ride where they point out some rocks and tell you a few interesting facts.
 We rode it both ways and then drove our car to the little pond you see in the picture above to have a picnic lunch.
-Yes, I’m too cheap to pay $20 for a bison burger.
+I’m too cheap to pay $20 for a bison burger.

 We somehow lucked out and actually found a shady spot with enough room for all five of us to sit and have lunch!
 The weather was fantastic!!
 After lunch we headed toward Nevada City.

-Then turned us loose to find our own treasure.
+We also stopped to pan for some gold!
+I mean, we were there to learn about the gold rush so we had to give it a try!
+They gave us a lesson first, then turned us loose to find our own treasure.
 I’m not the most patient person…panning for gold takes a lot of patience and hard work.

 I rushed through mine (I found some very pretty and very small garnets and amethysts) and then took some pictures.
-We didn’t find gold, but we will always remember trying and we all walked away with a little vial of amethyst and garnet chips.
+We didn’t find gold, but we will always remember trying and we all walked away with a little vial of amethyst and garnet chips!

 While Virginia City is an authentic town with the original restored buildings, Nevada City is a fictional historic town or a “living museum” where on weekends costumed interpreters bring the city to life.
-There’s a fee to get in and it’s not bad.
+There’s a fee to get in and it’s not too bad.
 We got the Family Package that included the train, panning for gold, and entrance to Nevada City.

 The buildings along the highway in Nevada are original, but the “living museum” is what you have to pay to see.
+The Star Bakery is one of the original buildings.
+The buildings in the museum part of Nevada City were all brought in from other parts of Montana and restored.

 Some are less restored than others, but give the museum a feeling of authenticity.